andrew-ge-wu/Site/CircuitWall/content/articles/kafka-basics.md

 ---
 ## Kafka Broker
-One or more of these forms a kafka cluster, or sometimes be called Kafka server.
+One or more of these forms a Kafka cluster, or sometimes be called Kafka server.

-Also shows that kafka is a brokered message queue system.
-(A non-brokered message queue system for example: zeromq)
+Also shows that Kafka is a brokered message queue system.
+(A non-brokered message queue system for example zeromq)

 See this post here: https://stackoverflow.com/questions/39529747/advantages-disadvantages-of-brokered-vs-non-brokered-messaging-systems

 ---
 ### Kafka Topics
 Topic, queue or category of messages.
-Topics are constructed by number of partitions.
+Topics are constructed by a number of partitions.

 Each topic is controlled mainly by several attributes: Number of replicas, Number of partitions and  Retention time.